 Looking to Prevent Pimples?
 Read This Article!

 Blackheads and whiteheads are ugly.
 Pimples are even uglier, plus they itch and hurt and can leave nasty scars.
-Preventing whiteheads and blackheads from becoming pimples is the first step in successful acne treatment that can save you years of disfigurement and embarrassment down the line.
+Preventing whiteheads and blackheads from becoming pimples is the first step in successful acne treatment that can save you years of disfigurement and embarrassment1 down the line.

 - The redness, itchiness, oozing, and irritation of a pimple can be treated with sulfur, benzoyl peroxide, or tea tree oil.